 - Preheat oven to 300 degrees (F).
 Line baking sheet with parchment paper, or use a silicone mat.
 Set aside while you make the batter.

-- Dry Ingredients: In a medium-sized bowl whisk together the flour, cocoa powder, baking powder, and salt; set aside.
+- Dry Ingredients: In a medium-sized bowl sift together the flour, cocoa powder, baking powder, and salt; set aside.

 - Wet Ingredients: In a large, microwave safe bowl, combine the chopped semi-sweet or dark chocolate and butter.
-Heat them in the microwave for 15 second increments, mixing in between each, until butter and chocolate are completely melted and can easily be whisked smooth.
+Heat in the microwave for 15 seconds increments, mixing in between each, until butter and chocolate are completely melted and can easily be whisked smooth.
 You can also use a bain marie method (or water bath) and melt the chocolate over a simmering water.
-Whisk in the vanilla, orange zest, white and brown sugar then add beaten egg.
-Add in milk and mix until combined.
+Whisk in the vanilla extract, orange zest, white and brown sugar then add beaten egg.
+Add in milk and mix until combined, consistency will be smooth.

-- Add the dry ingredients into the wet ingredients, and stir just to combine, do NOT over-mix.
+- Dry + Wet Ingredients: Add the dry ingredients into the wet ingredients, and stir just to combine, do NOT over-mix.

-- Fold in 1 ounce of chopped orange chocolate, stirring until everything is just combined.
-Reserve 1 ounce for toppings after coming out from the oven.
+- Fold in 1 ounce of chopped chocolate (chunks not finely chopped) , stirring until everything is just combined.
+Reserve the remaining 1 ounce for toppings after coming out from the oven.

 - Scoop 1 medium size ice cream scooper (about 50 grams) of the batter onto the prepared baking sheets.
-Make sure to leave at least 2-4 inches gap as this cookie spread a lot.
+Make sure to leave at least 2-4 inches gap as this cookie spreads a lot.
+You can adjust the size to your preference but you also have to adjust the baking time.

-- 1 medium size ice scream scooper (approx grams makes 5 pieces) – bake for 17-19 minutes.
+- 1 medium size ice scream scooper (approx 50 grams makes 5 pieces) – bake for 17-19 minutes or until set.

 Makes 5 large cookies